Guide to Facial Recognition Software Development in 2024

 5. Testing and Validation: Evaluate the model’s performance using a separate test dataset.

-6. Deployment: Integrate the trained model into your desired application or system.
+6. Deployment: Integrate the trained model into your desired mobile app development services or system.

 How Is Facial Recognition Technology Developed?